 The screening process includes an application, an interview, reference checks, and a background check.
-Before being connected with a family, volunteers go through a thorough training to learn more about ALS, The ALS Association, and the Helping Hands Program.
+Before being connected with a family, volunteers go through a thorough training to learn more about ALS, ALS Northwest, and the Helping Hands Program.
 Volunteers receive an initial check-in two weeks after being connected with a family and monthly thereafter.

 Mentors offer empathy and solidarity as people who have "been there."

 For caregivers, the best support often comes one-on-one from those who are on the same journey.
 Our Mentor Support Program connects those who are new to or currently serving as caregivers to former caregivers who have already lost a loved one that can share experiences and support.

 Your mentor may not have all the answers, but they can undoubtedly relate to the challenges of supporting a person diagnosed with ALS.

 Complete the form below that pertains to you.

 MENTEE SUPPORT APPLICATION (Choose this form if you are a caregiver seeking support)

 MENTOR SUPPORT APPLICATION (Choose this form if you are a former caregiver interested in giving support)

 After filling out the application, our Volunteer Coordinator will reach out to provide a program overview and work with you to match you with a mentor or mentee.